JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_services.md

 {type="note"}

 #### Constructor

 Project/Module-level service constructors can have a `Project`/`Module` argument.
 To improve startup performance, avoid any heavy initializations in the constructor.

-> Please note that using constructor injection is deprecated (and not supported in [Light Services](#light-services)) for performance reasons.
+> Please note that using constructor injection of dependency services is deprecated (and not supported in [Light Services](#light-services)) for performance reasons.
 > Other dependencies should be [acquired only when needed](#retrieving-a-service) in all corresponding methods (see `someServiceMethod()` in [Project Service Sample](#project-service-sample)).
 >
 {type="note"}